openziti/ziti-doc/docfx_project/ziti/manage/pki.md

 Registering a third party CA is done by using the ReST endpoint `/cas` from the Ziti Controller.
 To register a third party CA the following information is required to be posted to the endpoint:

-    name: the desired name of the CA
+* **name**: the desired name of the CA
-    isEnrollmentEnabled: a boolean value indicating if the CA can be used for enrollment.
+* **isEnrollmentEnabled**: a boolean value indicating if the CA can be used for enrollment.
 Defaults to true.
 Set to false to prevent further enrollments using this CA
-    isAuthEnabled: a boolean value indicating if the CA can be used for authentication.
+* **isAuthEnabled**: a boolean value indicating if the CA can be used for authentication.
 Defaults to true.
 Set to false to prevent all authentication from endpoints signed by this certificate

 Assuming the create request was well formed and successful, the response from this invocation will contain a field representing the `id` of the third party CA at `data.id`.
 The id of the third party CA will be needed when validating